-Section 12 authorizes the Commission to cooperate in investigations of other state and local governmental agencies to make appropriate referrals of ethics complaints.
+Section 12 authorizes the Ethics Commission to cooperate in investigations of other state and local governmental agencies to make appropriate referrals of ethics complaints.

-The Ethics Law requires the Commission on Ethics to appoint and prescribe the duties of the Commission Counsel who is the legal adviser to the Commission and who, in most cases, is directed by the Commission to act as legal counsel in any litigation in which the Commission or its members or staff are parties in an official capacity.
-(NRS 281A.250, 281A.260) Under Nevada's Open Meeting Law, the Commission may receive information regarding any litigation from its legal counsel and deliberate toward a decision regarding the litigation without holding a public meeting that complies with the Open Meeting Law.
+The Ethics Law requires the Ethics Commission to appoint and prescribe the duties of the Commission Counsel who is the legal adviser to the Ethics Commission and who, in most cases, is directed by the Ethics Commission to act as legal counsel in any litigation in which the Ethics Commission or its members or staff are parties in an official capacity.
+(NRS 281A.250, 281A.260) Under Nevada's Open Meeting Law, the Ethics Commission may receive information regarding any litigation from its legal counsel and deliberate toward a decision regarding the litigation without holding a public meeting that complies with the Open Meeting Law.
 (NRS 241.015) Existing law authorizes a public body to delegate authority to the chair or the executive director of a public body, or an equivalent position, to make any decision regarding litigation concerning any action or proceeding in which the public body or any member or employee of the public body is a party in an official capacity or participates or intervenes in an official capacity.
 (NRS 241.0357)

-Section 9 provides that during any period in which proceedings concerning a request for an advisory opinion or an ethics complaint are confidential under the Ethics Law, the Open Meeting Law does not apply to any meetings, hearings, deliberations or actions of the Commission involving: (1) any decisions in litigation concerning any judicial action or proceeding related to the request for an advisory opinion or the ethics complaint; and (2) any delegation of authority to make such decisions in the litigation to the Chair or the Executive Director, or both.
-Section 24 of this bill specifies the powers and duties of the Commission Counsel regarding any litigation in which the Commission or its members or staff are parties in an official capacity.
-Section 24 clarifies that the Commission Counsel does not represent the interests of the Executive Director in a judicial action or proceeding in which the Executive Director is named as a party based on the conduct of the Executive Director in his or her official conduct as a party to an adjudicative proceeding.
+Section 9 provides that during any period in which proceedings concerning a request for an advisory opinion or an ethics complaint are confidential under the Ethics Law, the Open Meeting Law does not apply to any meetings, hearings, deliberations or actions of the Ethics Commission involving: (1) any decisions in litigation concerning any judicial action or proceeding related to the request for an advisory opinion or the ethics complaint; and (2) any delegation of authority to make such decisions in the litigation to the Chair or the Executive Director, or both.
+Section 114 of this bill makes a conforming change to the Open Meeting Law.

+Section 24 of this bill specifies the powers and duties of the Commission Counsel regarding any litigation in which the Ethics Commission or its members or staff are parties in an official capacity.
+Section 24 clarifies that the Commission Counsel does not represent the interests of the Executive Director in a judicial action or proceeding in which the Executive Director is named as a party based on the conduct of the Executive Director in his or her official capacity as a party to an adjudicative proceeding.

-Under the Ethics Law, the Commission is required to adopt procedural rules to carry out the functions of the Commission, accept acknowledgments of statutory ethical standards, conduct necessary investigations, recommend legislation to promote ethics in government and publish a manual explaining the Ethics Law.
+Under the Ethics Law, the Ethics Commission is required to adopt procedural rules to carry out the functions of the Ethics Commission, accept acknowledgments of statutory ethical standards, conduct necessary investigations, recommend legislation to promote ethics in government and publish a manual explaining the Ethics Law.
 (NRS 281A.290) The Executive Director is required to conduct training on the requirements of the Ethics Law for public officers and employees.
 (NRS 281A.240) Section 26 of this bill replaces the requirement to publish a manual with a requirement to publish materials to educate public officers and employees on the requirements of the Ethics Law.